About our Manchester site

 Manchester site programs & services

 Reception and welcoming of new Americans in the Manchester and Nashua communities.
 Resettlement includes an intensive 30 day initial period to provide and help connect families with housing, access to health care, education, financial resources and cultural support among other relevant services.

 support services to facilitate ongoing access to basic needs, remove barriers to self-sufficiency, and to promote self-efficacy.

 Trained program staff screen potential applicants and provide classroom preparation and pro bono services to eligible permanent residents with the naturalization process.

-Refugee Youth School Impact: In partnership with the Manchester School District, provides academic and social adjustment support for refugee children entering and graduating from K-12 education, including after-school programming, homework assistance, college application support, and assistance to families seeking additional education services for their children.
+In partnership with the Manchester School District and NH Department of Health and Human Services, academic and social adjustment support for refugee children entering and graduating from K-12 education.